snekboss/mff-gdintro-ProjectC/README.md

 # mff-gdintro-ProjectC
-Project C for Charles University's Introduction to Game Development course.
+Project C (2021) for the Introduction to Game Development course at UK MFF.